 Sthh Sthh think that his variety is Goodwin Creek Grey, (Lavandula dentata x L. lanata) and this variety is more hardy as they are able to withstand a bit more humidity and heat.
 Characteristics are silvery-grey, toothed-edged leaves, and long flowering stalks.

-REGINA FOK, passionate lavender gardener based in USA
+REGINA FOK, passionate lavenders collector/grower based in USA

 Once the stems have roots and for future lavender plant care, Regina Fok suggested the following guidelines for lavender plants in the tropics.

 Tips on Lavender Plants Care in the Tropics – ( advice from REGINA FOK, USA)

 - Water once every 3 to 4 days, only when top soil felt really dry or when the whole pot felt really light weight.
 This is how to tell when its time to water lavender plant.